Machesney Park Mall

 Machesney Park Mall was a shopping mall in Machesney Park, Illinois, a village in the Rockford, Illinois metropolitan area.
-Since its opening, the mall has greatly declined.
-The entire enclosed portion of the mall was closed, with the space being open to redevelopment.
-A large portion of the mall was transformed into two stores, Burlington Coat Factory and Big Lots, in an effort to transform the mall into a shopping plaza.
-This plan has not gone very well though, as Big Lots ended up closing in 2024 due to bankruptcy, while Burlington Coat Factory ended up moving in 2025.
-With this in mind, the mall is left with no retailers.
+Developed by Melvin Simon and Associates (now Simon Property Group) on the site of the former Machesney Airport, the mall declined steadily from the 1990s onward as anchor tenants closed or relocated.
+By 2008, its enclosed portion had closed; the site was later redeveloped as an open-air shopping plaza anchored by Burlington Coat Factory and Big Lots.
+That effort largely failed: Big Lots closed in 2024 amid bankruptcy, and Burlington Coat Factory relocated in 2025, leaving the site without retailers.

 History

 The mall was built on part of the site of the former Machesney Airport, which closed in 1974, by Melvin Simon and Associates (now Simon Property Group).
 It opened in 1978 with the original anchor stores being: JCPenney (which later became a JCPenney Outlet Store) and H. C. Prange.
 Shortly after the mall's opening, Kohl's and Prange Way were added as anchor stores.

 In 1990, Prange Way closed, and was replaced by Phar-Mor.
 Phar-Mor later became another store known as Seventh Avenue Direct.

 In 1992, H. C. Prange was acquired by Iowa-based Younkers.
 At the end of 1996, following its acquisition, Younkers closed both of its stores in the Rockford area, as they were both replaced by Bergner's.

-Kohl's and Seventh Avenue Direct closed at some point in time in the 2000s decade, though the exact year of their closures is unknown, However, in 2007 Kohl's did open a location just a few miles away, so it could have relocated.
+Kohl's and Seventh Avenue Direct closed at some point in the 2000s; the exact year is unknown.
+In 2007, Kohl's opened a location a few miles away.

 By 2008, the enclosed portion of the mall was closed and became open for redevelopment.
 All anchor tenants continued operation.

 A Burlington Coat Factory store opened at the site of the former mall in September 2009.
 This store had no mall entrance and was constructed as a whole separate store at the former mall site.
 A few years later, a Big Lots store opened next door to join Burlington Coat Factory.

 In December 2013, the JCPenney Outlet Store closed as part of a plan to close all Outlet Stores.

 On October 11, 2016, The Bon-Ton Stores announced that the Bergner's location would be closing on January 31, 2017.

 In 2023, A Nestory Park Self Storage moved to the Former Bergner's.

 In 2024, the Big Lots store at the former mall closed along with all other Big Lots stores as a result of bankruptcy, stemming from declining sales, high inflation, and increased competition.
 With Big Lots' closure, Burlington Coat Factory remained as the mall's only retailer.
 In January 2025, it was announced that the Burlington store would be moving out of the mall site to a nearby shopping center, moving to 1524 W. Lane Road in a space formerly occupied by an Office Depot store.
 This move left the former mall with no retailers, leaving it mostly vacant.